ge-high-assurance/VERDICT/tools/README.md

 tools consist of an OSATE plugin and a set of VERDICT back-end programs invoked by the plugin.
-The plugin has two ways to call the back-end programs; it can run an executable jar called verdict-bundle-1.0-SNAPSHOT-capsule.jar in a subprocess or it can run a Docker image called gehighassurance/verdict in a temporary container.
+The plugin has two ways to call the back-end programs; it can run an executable jar called verdict-bundle-\<VERSION\>-capsule.jar in a subprocess or it can run a Docker image called gehighassurance/verdict in a temporary container.